OMG 2

 OMG 2 is a 2023 Indian Hindi-language comedy-drama film about sex education in India, written and directed by Amit Rai.
 It is a spiritual sequel to OMG – Oh My God!
 (2012), and stars Akshay Kumar, Pankaj Tripathi, and Yami Gautam.

-The film was theatrically released on 11 August 2023 to mixed-to-positive reviews from critics.
+The film was theatrically released on 11 August 2023 to positive reviews from critics.
 It grossed ₹221.08 crore worldwide.
-At the 69th Filmfare Awards, the film received nine nominations, including Best Film Ever, Best Director, Best Actor (Critics) (Tripathi) and Best Supporting Actress (Gautam), and won the award for Best Story.
+At the 69th Filmfare Awards, the film received ten nominations, including Best Film, Best Director, Best Actor (Critics) (Tripathi), Best Supporting Actor (Kumar), and Best Supporting Actress (Gautam), and won the award for Best Story.